State RT Registries

 Baltimore MD 21215-0002

 Licenses issued to radiographers, nuclear medicine technologists, radiation therapists, and radiologist assistants in Maryland expire on April 30 of odd years.
-In order to maintain an active Maryland license, technologists must mail in a renewal application to the Board along with the renewal fee of $161.
+In order to maintain an active Maryland license, technologists must mail in a renewal application to the Board along with the renewal fee.
 Payment must be made online through Visa or MasterCard credit cards.
 Checks, money order, and American Express card payments are no longer accepted.
 To satisfy Maryland CE requirements for X-ray techs, the licensee must certify that they have earned at least 24 hours of approved continuing education in relevant subjects during the 2-year period preceding license expiration.
-Current registration with the ARRT or active certification by NMTCB satisfies Maryland CE requirements.
+Current registration with the ARRT® or active certification by NMTCB satisfies Maryland CE requirements.
 Radiologist assistants must earn 50 CE credits in the preceding biennium.
 If a technologist is randomly selected for audit, they are required to send continuing education documentation to the board by the date indicated on the pop-up during the online renewal process.
 The Maryland Society of Radiologic Technologists offers resources, job listings, and leadership development programs along with memorabilia to its members.
 Membership benefits also include educational opportunities, preferred rates at events and meetings, and advocacy for the profession.

 MA Dept of Public Health